Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Threat Model

 Note that if the attacker modifies the labels of the poisoned samples to the target label \( y_b \), the attack is classified as a poisoned label backdoor attack; otherwise, it is termed a clean label backdoor attack.
 Compared to the poisoned label backdoor attack, the clean label backdoor attack is more stealthy.
-Therefore, our study will focus on researching the clean label backdoor attack:
+Therefore, our study will focus on researching the clean label backdoor attack\footnote{Our algorithm is also applicable to poisoned label backdoor attacks and will be evaluated in ablative studies.}: { }